salesforce/lwc-rfcs/text/0000-lwc-dynamic-with-attrs.md

 **Properties change**
 1. Key in new render, but not in old render: property is set to the value passed.
-2. Key in old render, but not in new render: property is set to `undefined`.
+2. Key in old render, but not in new render: property is left untouched.
 3. Key in old render and also in new render: property is set to the value passed.
+Essentially, for properties, we just go over the property set everytime and set those properties.

 **Listeners change**
 1. Key in new render, but not in old render: listener is added.
 2. Key in old render, but not in new render: listener is removed.
-3. Key in old render and also in new render: if the value is same as older one, do nothing else remove old listener and add new listener.
+3. Key in old render and also in new render: if the value is same as older one, do nothing.
+Else remove old listener and add new listener.

 ### Duplicate properties

+**Duplicate keys within *config***

+Duplicate keys cannot exist within attrs, props and eventListeners since these are objects.
+However, the same key can be present in `attrs` as well as in `props`.
+Moreover, some keys that are different actually do the same function, e.g.
+`aria-label` as an attribute does the same thing as `ariaLabel` as a property.

+For handling this problem, we simply apply `attrs` and then apply `props`, leading to `props` overriding `attrs`.

+This is not a problem for event listeners since they don't conflict with `attrs` or `props`.
+All event listeners should start with `on` and we should a runtime throw error when attrs/props start with `on`.

+**Duplicate keys within config and template**
-Duplicate properties cannot arise within the `propertySet` since it is an object.
-However, a property can be declared in both the template and the `propertySet`.
+A property can be declared in both the template and the *config*.

 ```html
 <template>